vllrs/genomicSimulationC/Templates.md

 # Crossing & Other Ways to Generate New Genotypes: Plant-themed
-Templates in this section assume you have loaded a set of founders whose group id is saved in the variable `founders`.
+Templates in this section assume you have loaded a set of founders whose group number is saved in the variable `founders`.

 ## Single seed descent